 The best part of the trip was the challenge of communicating with people in two unfamiliar languages (Portuguese and Spanish).
 My Spanish skills from the 8th and 9th grades are weak but were often enough to get by.
 Portuguese was much tougher and I only seemed to grasp enough to get by on our last day in Brazil.
 Note that as soon as I left Brazil, I promptly forgot any and all Portuguese words I had just learned.

 Our group was mostly 20-year-olds from the U.K. Everyone in our group was great and we all got along wonderfully.
 Nick and I found them much more mature than 20-year-olds from America.

-My biggest lesson was to be less concerned with weather and pay more attention to food.
-It really baffles me how Brazilians can be so fit surrounded by so many dessert options.
+My biggest lesson was to be less concerned with the weather and pay more attention to food.
+It really baffles me how Brazilians can be so fit when they are surrounded by so many dessert options.
 The picture above is me on Ipanema Beach in Rio De Janeiro, Brazil.
-Below are links to the day by day breakdowns.
+Below are links to the day-by-day breakdowns.

 Day 1-2 – Rio De Janeiro, Brazil

 Having ridden in a Tijuana cab, I was prepared for our taxi ride from the airport to the hotel.
 Lanes on a Latin American highway are merely suggestions.
 The shoulder of the road is a bonus lane.
 And I don’t believe that there exists a Spanish or Portuguese word for tailgating.

 After arriving at our hotel, we took a walk of the Copacabana region and Ipanema Beach.
 I expected Ipanema would be Miami Beach nice.
 It wasn’t.
 Ipanema looked like it was frozen in time from the early 1980s.